 Planning Your Electric Fleet

-EV Charger Selection
+EV Charger Type Selection

-When selecting EV charging hardware for your depot, you need to make some simple decisions and some more complex ones.
+When selecting EV charging hardware types for your fleet depot, you need to make some simple decisions and some more complex ones.
 The EV charging era has progressed past the early adopter stage, which means there is more information available.
 You can learn from other case studies to get answers to common questions.

 • Which charger type works best for your type of fleet?